DREP 24 Hour Volume Tops $27.62 Million (DREP)

-DREP (CURRENCY:DREP) traded flat against the U.S. dollar during the 24-hour period ending at 8:00 AM ET on March 7th.
-Over the last week, DREP has traded flat against the U.S. dollar.
-One DREP coin can currently be bought for approximately $1.96 or 0.00003398 BTC on popular exchanges.
-DREP has a market capitalization of $6.74 billion and $27.62 million worth of DREP was traded on exchanges in the last 24 hours.
+DREP (CURRENCY:DREP) traded flat against the dollar during the 1-day period ending at 22:00 PM ET on March 10th.
+One DREP coin can currently be bought for $1.96 or 0.00003398 BTC on cryptocurrency exchanges.
+Over the last week, DREP has traded flat against the dollar.
+DREP has a market cap of $6.74 billion and $27.62 million worth of DREP was traded on exchanges in the last day.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.